All Episodes

 And the ones who are doubling down, there's not going to be a reconciliation with them until they genuinely repent.

-And even then they should never be allowed anywhere near power for like 40-50 years.
+And even then, they should never be allowed anywhere near power for like 40, 50 years.

-They'd have to start tweeting some really racist things for me to forgive them.
+Yeah, they'd have to start tweeting some really racist things for me to forgive them.

-Uh or more controversially, an English state.
+Or more controversially, an English state.

 Yeah, I don't understand the Middle East at all, man.